SemEval/semeval.github.io/faq.md

 Questions not answered there should probably be emailed to **task organizers**.
 They oversee the competition as well as the review of system papers for the task.

-Questions about the workshop event schedule/logistics should be sent to the SemEval organizers.
+Questions about the workshop event schedule/logistics should be sent to the SemEval organizers at <semevalorganizers@gmail.com>.